ruik3z/Orange-Fox-Recovery-Build-Full-Guide/README.md

 - If you encounter /data decryption failure after flashing HyperOS (Android 15), simply set a lock screen password after booting into the system

 # How to Use
-Go to the [Release](https://github.com/pipaDB/OFRP-device_xiaomi_pipa/releases) page, expand the Assets section, and download the 7z archive.
+Go to the [Release](https://github.com/ruik3z/Orange-Fox-Recovery-Build-Full-Guide/releases) page, expand the Assets section, and download the 7z archive.
-Extract all files, open the extracted folder, and run the `recovery-twrp一键刷入工具.bat` script to flash according to the prompts.
-If adb detects your device, it will automatically reboot into recovery.
-Thanks to wzsx150 for the flashing tool script.
+Extract all files, navigate to the extracted folder using a command prompt or terminal (folder should be 'platform-tools').
+Then run 'fastboot devices' to check if your plugged-in device is recognized, then run 'fastboot boot RECOVERY-FILE.img' to boot into the recovery temporarily.

 After a successful temporary boot, you can go to "Menu" > "More" > "Install current OrangeFox" > swipe to confirm, to install OrangeFox permanently to the boot partition, replacing the stock recovery.
 Alternatively, you can flash the OrangeFox zip installer to achieve the same.